Importance of Orthodontics

 The American Association of Orthodontists recommends that children get an orthodontic check-up no later than age 7.
 Getting early check ups allows the orthodontist to spot certain problems that are best treated earlier than usual.
 This can prevent more serious problems from developing, and may allow orthodontists to utilize growth to achieve a better result.
 Even if your child is older than 7, it’s still important to have an orthodontic check-up as soon as possible since children continue to grow into their teens and most orthodontic problems can still be successfully treated at any age.

 Everyone is unique and so are their oral conditions.
-Generally speaking, you may need orthodontic treatments if you have symptoms such as crooked or crowded teeth, too much space between teeth, an overbite or underbite, or misaligned bite.
-If you are concerned with your bite, please make an appointment with an orthodontist for a consultation and evaluation.
+Generally speaking, you or your child may need orthodontic treatments if you or your child have symptoms such as crooked or crowded teeth, too much space between teeth, an overbite or underbite, misaligned bite, and is simply growing teeth or experiencing teenage puberty.
+If you are concerned with your bite or your child's teeth, please make an appointment with an orthodontist for a consultation and evaluation.

 How long do Orthodontic treatments take?